-17) How do I pay for my new system?
+How do I pay for my new furnace or air conditioning system?

 For installation of new equipment, we do not require any down payment, however we ask for payment after the installation is complete (unless other arrangements have been made).
 We accept VISA, Mastercard, Discover, Cash and Checks.
 We also have financing available through Rheem Kwick Comfort (GE) and American General Finance for low interest rates and monthly payments.

 Why should I consider a new high-efficiency filter?

 High-efficiency filters remove more of the smaller particles from the air.
 This will help us breathe better and reduce sinus problems, headaches and colds.
 Many people miss fewer days from school and work and use less allergy medication.
 The air is filtered before entering the furnace and air handler.
 Better quality filters can help keep coils and blowers cleaner, which can reduce energy costs and increase system reliability and longevity.
 Efficient Heating & Cooling has several different filters available and can show you the differences in efficiency and installation cost.